-In this article, we will show you how to install W3 Total Cache Plugin, set it up properly so you can maximize the benefits.
-We will also show you how to combine W3 Total Cache with CDN services to make your site load even faster.
+In this article, we will show you how to install W3 Total Cache and set it up properly to maximize the benefits.
+We will also show you how to combine W3 Total Cache wit ha CDN service to make your site load even faster.

 What is W3 Total Cache?

 W3 Total Cache is the fastest and most complete WordPress performance optimization plugin.
-Trusted by many popular sites including: Mashable, Smashing Magazine, WPBeginner, and million others.
+Trusted by many popular sites including: AT&T, Mashable, Smashing Magazine, WPBeginner, and millions others.
 W3 Total Cache improves the user experience of your site by improving your server performance, caching every aspect of your site, reducing the download times and providing transparent content delivery network (CDN) integration.

 Installing W3 Total Cache in WordPress

 Before you install W3 Total Cache, you need to make sure that you uninstall all other caching plugins (for example WP Super Cache).
 If you do not do this prior to installing, the plugin will have issues upon activation.

-2. Settings and Configuration of W3 Total Cache
+Settings and Configuration of W3 Total Cache

 What is Page Cache?

-The first option that you see is Page Cache.
+The first option that you see on this page is Page Cache.
 It is responsible for creating static cache pages for each page that is loaded, so it is not being dynamically loaded upon each page load.
 By having this enabled, you will significantly decrease your load time.
 Refer to the image below to see how Page cache works:

-We will skip through Minify, Database Cache, and Object Cache.
+We will also skip through Minify, Database Cache, and Object Cache.
 The simple reason is because not all servers provide optimized results with these settings.
-We will cover this later in the article.
+Next option you will see is Browser Cache.

 What is Browser Cache?

 As you can see in the image above, we pretty much enabled everything except for the 404.
-When you save the settings, all the settings below on that page will automatically take care of itself.
+When you save the settings, all settings below on that page will automatically take care of itself.

 What is a CDN?